taviroquai/mapigniter2/documentation/quickstart.md

 #### How to customize a Content page?

-By default, MapIgniter2 ships with demo pages.
+By default, MapIgniter2 ships with some demo pages.
 You can edit these pages under Admin => System => Pages (for non-developers).

 #### How to take advantage of Search Engine Optimisation?